CLUSTER OF STUDENTS 101

 There are 3 ways!

-- ONLINE - Head to clusterofstudents.com, click on the “JOIN” tab > “DUES”.
+ONLINE - Head to clusterofstudents.com, click on the “REQUIREMENTS” tab > “DUES”.
 Follow that link to pay!
+Click here to go directly to the page.

 (SSM/COS, 1 Saddleback Parkway, Lake Forest, CA. 92630)

-*** If you ever need more/extra COS shirts & books, just let McKenna know how many and what sizes and she can get those to you!
+*** If you ever need more/extra COS shirts & books, just let COS Central know how many and what sizes and we can get those to you!

 o This website can be a huge tool to your students.
-Each campus has a tab so if you want any information on your page for your students to reference to, send it to McKenna and she can put it up.
+Each campus has a tab so if you want any information on your page for your students to reference to, send it to the Central Team and she can put it up.

 o This is the way to get your students up on Planning Center.
 Fill out their information and they will be inputted within the next 48 hours.

-o For video tutorials for all the 25 songs for each instrument, search “clusterofstudents”.
+o For video tutorials for all the 20 songs for each instrument, search “clusterofstudents”.
 This is a huge resource for our students as they are learning their parts.
+Each song is separated into a playlist for their instrument and year!

 - Planning Center

-o Here is the link to our Dropbox file with all vocal parts for each of the 25 songs for your vocalists!
+o HERE is the link to our Egnyte file with all vocal parts for each of the 20 songs for your vocalists!

 - Loop Community Prime